Procedure: Management of students under the age of 17 years

 Academic and pastoral support for students under the age of 17 years

-- Prior to being accepted for admission to the University students under the age of 17 years at the commencement of their program agree to a Student Learning Agreement that is in force until the student is 17 years of age.
+- Prior to being accepted for admission to the University students under the age of 17 years at the commencement of their program agree to a Student Learning Agreement that is in force until the student is 17 years of age, except for domestic students who have applied for the ANU Extension program and are admitted into the Diploma of Studies and who are enrolled only in ANU Extension EXTN-coded courses.
 The Student Learning Agreement is an agreement between the Associate Dean Education, on behalf of the Academic College, the student, and the parent or guardian (the Parties).
 The Student Learning Agreement details:

 - the courses available to the student while they are under the age of 17 years;